BecomingPhill/eholoko-fluxon-model/wiki/docs/theory/overview.md

 ## Mathematical Framework

+!!! note "Dimensionless Nature"
+    The EFM operates as a dimensionless system.
+The mathematical framework below describes the field dynamics in dimensionless units.
+Physical constants emerge from this framework through the scaling and anchoring process described in the [Theory of Mind](theory-of-mind.md).

 ### Core Equation
 The dynamics of the Ehokolo Fluxon Field are governed by a modified Klein-Gordon equation:

 $$\frac{\partial^2 \phi}{\partial t^2} - c^2 \nabla^2 \phi + m^2 \phi + g \phi^3 + \eta \phi^5 + \alpha \phi \frac{\partial \phi}{\partial t} \nabla \phi + \delta \left(\frac{\partial \phi}{\partial t}\right)^2 \phi + \gamma \phi - \beta \cos(\omega_n t) \phi = 8\pi G k \phi^2$$

+!!! important "Parameter Interpretation"
+    All parameters in this equation are dimensionless simulation parameters.
+Physical constants (like c, G) emerge from the scaling process, not as inputs to the equation.

 ### Term Analysis